Omar-Magdy-Saed/Omar-Magdy-Saed/README.md

 - 👋 Hi, I’m @Omar-Magdy-Saed
-- 👀 I’m interested in Automoating task for Optical Networks
+- 👀 I’m interested in Automoating taskس for Optical Networks
 - 🌱 I’m currently learning Python and AI
 - 💞️ I’m looking to collaborate on all kind of automation projects and Basic AI
 - 📫 How to reach me via  email eng.oamr.magdy@gmail.com